lonitra/ToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+One of the biggest challenges while creating this app was getting used to the keys on a Mac.
+I also had some trouble with constrained layout and understanding the code.

 ## License